2023 Best Value Engineering Science Schools in the New England Region

 Out-of-state tuition fees for undergraduate students at Dartmouth are $60,648 per year.
 Engineering Science majors at Dartmouth take out an average of $15,000 in student loans while working on their egree.

-Out of the 3 schools in the New England Region that were part of this year’s ranking, Harvard University landed the # 2 spot on the list.
-Harvard is a fairly large private not-for-profit school located in the city of Cambridge.
+Out of the 3 schools in the New England Region that were part of this year’s ranking, Smith College landed the # 3 spot on the list.
+Smith is a small private not-for-profit school located in the large suburb of Northampton.

 Explore the best engineering science colleges for a specific state in the New England region.